-Bharat Bandh today: Curfew imposed in MP's Bhind, Morena
+Bharat Bandh today: Markets in Rajasthan's Jhalawar shut during protests

 The advisory had also stressed that district magistrates and superintendents of police be made personally responsible for ensuring that the law and order situation remained firmly under control in areas under their jurisdiction.

 In Rajasthan, one of the five states that saw widespread violence, the government has snapped cellphone internet service in Jaipur and Alwar.
 Prohibitory orders, banning large gatherings, will also be imposed, the police said.
+Markets in Jhalawar were also shut during the protests.

 The Bharat Bandh on April 2 was called by Dalit groups that were opposed to a Supreme Court order, which, they said, diluted a law meant for the protection of the community.